 Head of Paid has responsibility for the discharge by the council of their functions and the appointment, proper management and organisation of the Service Council's staff.
 Section 151 is specifically responsible for the proper discharge of financial arrangements and must advise the Council where any proposal might be Officer unlawful or where expenditure is likely to exceed resources, and to ensure that the authority's financial management arrangements conform to the governance requirements as set out in the Chartered Institute of Public Finance and Accountancy statement on the Role of the Chief Financial Officer (2010).
-Monitoring Officer is responsible for advising the Council if any proposal, decision or omission is likely to give rise to unlawfulness or maladministration as well as investigating allegations that a member may have breached the Council's Code of Conduct.
+Monitoring Officer - well as investigating allegations that a member may have breached the Council's Code of Conduct.